redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ❌ ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal?

 ## 19. Import Mode Automation
-- ❌ create trigger when setting import mode changes to auto to trigger a scan upon saving to import all shows automatically
+- ✅ create trigger when setting import mode changes to auto to trigger a scan upon saving to import all shows automatically

+## 20. Toast System Review
+- ✅ All toasts use the new modern UI system (ToastProvider)
+- ✅ No old toast systems or alert() calls found
+- ✅ WebSocket events appropriately use console logging for debugging
+- ✅ User-facing notifications properly use the modern toast system

 ---